bmeares/Meerschaum/docs/mkdocs/reference/compose.md

 Command | Description | Useful Flags
 --|--|--
+`compose run` | Update and sync the pipes defined in the compose file. | `--debug`: Verbosity toggle.
+All flags are passed to `sync pipes`.
 `compose up` | Bring up the syncing jobs (process per instance) | `-f`: Follow the logs once the jobs are running.
 `compose down` | Take down the syncing jobs. | `-v`: Drop the pipes ("volumes").
 `compose logs` | Follow the jobs' logs. | `--nopretty`: Print the logs files instead of following.